Nepal | India | info | About | Contact

 Our Nepal staff

 In Nepal, we work with Expedition Himalaya who share work around the staff, so there are multiple overseas companies who employ them and can assist.
-Therefore the people that have almost exclusively worked for Project Himalaya are the ones without other possible safety nets, and so our support will go to Bali and Bire first.
+Therefore the people that have almost exclusively worked for Project Himalaya are the ones without other possible safety nets, and so our support will go to staff that worked for us many times.

 Bali (Bal Bahadur) Lopchan